AngusMcGlynn/genesis/README.md

 Genesis is an open-source framework for building a persistent AI entity that develops through embodied experience, driven by curiosity, over months and years.
 It is not a chatbot, not a robot, and not a tool.
 It is a developing mind with a biography.

-**The contrarian thesis:** Everyone is building AI to be a better tool, optimised for immediate utility.
+**The thesis:** Everyone is building AI to be a better tool, optimised for immediate utility.
 Genesis builds AI that grows through lived experience and curiosity.
 The value is not what it can do on day one.
 It is who it becomes over time.
 Intelligence is not instantiated.
 It is grown.

 ### Core Principles